 Having played both the amp and the pedal I felt this one gets really close to the mojo and weight you get behind every note you play.
 Bogner have killed it with this pedal, but since this is an amplifier maker trying to recreate their own designs, that is no surprise.
-For an in-depth review check out this demo by Prymaxe.

 7. Revv Amps G2